susheelvishwa/Backend-2024/Node 2024/Node-3 10 July 2024 Middleware/Notes.md

 ![Where does a middleware exist?](./img/image4.png)
 # Middleware Analogy

-This document explains the concept of middleware using an analogy with a student entering and exiting a school.
+## Analogy Explanation with a student entering and exiting a school.

-## Analogy Explanation

 ### Components in the Analogy